TheOriginDeveloppement/GameModeUIPMMP/README.md

 # GameModeUIPMMP
-Plugin for change your gamemode in ui
+Plugin for change your gamemode

 # DESCRIPTION